LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[2:32]** Embrace thy children until I come and shew mercy unto them: for my wells run over, and my grace shall not fail.

-**[2:33]** I Esdras received a charge of the Lord upon the mount Oreb, that I should go unto Israel; but when I came unto them, they set me at nought, and despised the commandment of the Lord.
+**[2:33]** I Esdras received a charge of the Lord upon the Mount Horeb, that I should go unto Israel; but when I came unto them, they set me at nought, and despised the commandment of the Lord.

 **[2:34]** And therefore I say unto you, O ye heathen, that hear and understand, look for your Shepherd, he shall give you everlasting rest; for he is nigh at hand, that shall come in the end of the world.